ryanpierre/intro-to-csharp/KICKOFF.md

 # Containers, Pipelines and Azure

+## Learning Objectives

+- [ ] I can build and deploy a simple web app to a hosted cloud solution
+- [ ] I can integrate a CI/CD Pipeline to my projects
+- [ ] I know what containerization is and when to use it
+- [ ] I can see changes I push to my codebase reflected in production automatically
+## Intro

 How does an app go from running on localhost to the internet ?
 Well, there are numerous ways you could do this but lets start at talking about how this was done once upon a time.
 From there, we can understand the need for pipelines, containers and ultimately a service like Azure.

 Once upon a time, if I was using a language like C# with the .NET Framework, I would compile my application to a production build.
 From there, I would buy a server (a dedicated, physical machine somewhere in the world that I could access via SSH).
 I would then install a bunch of dependencies on that server, namely a Web Server like Nginx or Apache, a database driver like Postgres, and the .NET runtime so that I could run my application.